Ankit4154/CompX/README.md

 # CompX
-All about Processors, Motherboards & RAMs
+A spring application for all about Processors, Motherboards & RAMs